Alastair-Pandelus/Portfolio/README.md

 # Portfolio

-Tactical side project  (not 100% polished!)... real world prooblem used to learn Python
+Tactical side project  (not 100% polished!)... real world problem used to learn Python

 The project is composed of :-